azarcone/azarcone.github.io/content/courses/speaker-workshop-20/index.md

   focal_point: Smart
 ---

-A half-day workshop for the industry partners of project SPEAKER at Fraunhofer IIS and Fraunhofer IAIS - co-taught with Diego Collarana Vargas.
+A half-day workshop for the industry partners of project SPEAKER at Fraunhofer IIS and Fraunhofer IAIS - November 2020, co-taught with Diego Collarana Vargas.
 The workshop covered basics and best practices in Form Filling, Entity Recognition for Dialogue Systems, QA over Knowledge Graphs and Text.